wu87988622/ohara/docs/src/user_guide.rst

 Ohara builds multiple docker images.
 This includes zookeeper, broker, and connect-worker.
 These services can be run and controlled through Kubernets and making container management a lot easier.
-Before running any OharaStream containers, you need to install Kubernets first.
+Before running any Ohara containers, you need to install Kubernets first.
 We’ll walk you through this process with a few k8s commands:

 Install distribute mode for Kubernetes